emkcloud/livewire-tweak/README.md

 In these environments, using popular Laravel packages like Nova, Livewire, or others can be problematic, because they often rely on absolute paths for assets and internal API calls.

-I've raised this issue multiple times, but for reasons unknown to me, it seems there's little interest in officially supporting this kind of feature.
-So I decided to build a solution for myself and now I'm sharing it with others who might be facing the same problem.

 ## Features

 - Prefix for Livewire Assets